 Once you have registered for self assessment, you are committed to submitting tax returns in future years until the HMRC advise otherwise.

-Ignorance of the law is never accepted as a valid defense, but we can understand why some people will prefer not to take the chance of a win today, but a series of losses in the future.
+Ignorance of the law is never accepted as a valid defense for failing to pay tax when it is due, but we can understand why some people will prefer not to take the chance of a win today, but a loss tomorrow.
+Once you embark on this particular journey, there is no going back.